 Landscape attribute Sensitivity Overview This landscape's open aspect would provide great potential to harness wind energy.
 However, the high visibility of the island from the mainland, its strong sense of tranquillity, nationally significant archaeological and historic features, along with its high value for biodiversity (including sea bird colonies and cliff top habitats) mean it has an overall high sensitivity to wind turbine developments of any size or scale.
 Low Low- Moderate Moderate Moderate- High High Large turbines Medium turbines Small turbines Key sensitivities The key landscape attributes that make it unsuitable for wind technology development are: Its high visual prominence from the mainland (including the island's lighthouse) and its flat terrain.
 The small scale character of the island's landscape.
 Its tranquil and lightly settled character.
 Nationally important archaeological and historic remains, including the island's medieval priory and the potential of the inter-tidal zone.
 The Conservation Area status of the eastern part of the island.
 Important coastal habitats and species, including sea bird colonies on the cliffs.
-Guidance This area is scale of win been includ assessed as d turbine dev ed. having a high elopment, the n sensitivity to prefore no gui any size and dance has
+Guidance d turbine dev n sensitivity to prefore no gui any size and dance has